cappuccinotm/slogx/README.md

 - `logger.WithUser(fn func(*http.Request) (string, error))` - sets a function to get the user data from the request.

 ## Status
 The code is still under development.
-Until v1.x released (as well as the `slog` package reaches the stdlib) the API may change.
+Until v1.x released the API may change.